 In your bankruptcy papers, you must disclose your interest in any legal claim, even if you don’t wish to file a lawsuit.
+(Learn more about disclosing possible claims in bankruptcy even if you were not injured.)
 If you fail to disclose a claim you have in a settlement or lawsuit, it can lead to serious consequences (To learn more, read Do I Have to List Possible Legal Claims in My Bankruptcy?)

 The bankruptcy trustee has a unique right to step into your shoes if you have a claim against someone.
 That means that if you were injured in any way and may have a claim for damages, the trustee can decide for you whether to proceed with a lawsuit.
 The trustee can also select the attorney who will represent you in the lawsuit, and decide when to (or not to) settle the claim.

 For example, say you are involved in a fender bender while you are preparing to file a Chapter 7 bankruptcy.
 The damages are minimal, and you do not wish to pursue a claim against the other driver.
 Nonetheless, you must disclose the potential claim in your bankruptcy papers, and the bankruptcy trustee may choose to pursue the claim on behalf of the bankruptcy estate by filing a lawsuit or making a claim against the other’s driver’s car insurance.

 You can keep money you get (or will get) from a lawsuit award or settlement if that money is exempt under state or federal laws.
 (To learn more, see Can I Keep a Lawsuit Award or Settlement If I File for Chapter 7 Bankruptcy?)